 Tip #3: book an air conditioning service… before summer starts

-Before summer comes around, we strongly recommend booking an air conditioning service, just to be safe.
+Before summer really hits, we strongly recommend booking your air conditioning service in Brisbane.

 Not only will this help keep your ducted air conditioning in good working order, but it can also help determine whether your system is ready for summer after several months of inactivity.